chessworld/TorneloScoresheet/documentation/QualityAssurancePlan.md

 * The Trello ticket contains a link to the pull request
 * The branch has been merged into main and deleted

-When all the relevant points above have been fulfilled, the Trello ticket can be closed.
+When all the relevant points above have been fulfilled, the Trello ticket can be closed

-## Code Review

-All Pull Requests for the project are to be reviewed before being merged.

-The Code Review process involves the following:
-1. The author demonstrates and describes the code to the reviewer
-2. The reviewer asks questions about the code
-3. The reviewer identifies issues

-After the code is reviewed either:
-- The code is merged
-- The merge is declined
-- Minor changes are made and the code is rereviewed
+## Trello Management Policies
+The following Trello management policies should be implemented to minimuse mis-communication and enable effective collaboration across the team

+### Epics
+All large tasks (e.g assignments) should be created as epics.
+The epics should contain:
+* a description of the task
+* an acceptance criteria
+* labels
+* linkes to all stories invovled in that epic
+* a due date (if applicable)

+### Stories
+Stories should be short requirements that are part of a larger Epic.
+A story should contain:
+* A summary of the task
+* An acceptance criteria
+* Labels (indicating both the epic and the level of priority)
+* A link to the branch where the work is being commited
+* An assignee (if work is in progress)
+* A description of the outcome (when completed)

+Stories should be moved from the backlog into the current sprint during sprint planning.
+All stories will initially be unassigned, and team members should assign stories to themselves as needed.
+This prevents developers being blocked and unable to pick up any new work.
+It also allows team members to take on work according to their current capacity.

+As the developer works on the story, they should move the ticket through the 'Current Sprint', 'Doing', 'In Review' and 'Done' colums and add comments as needed.
+When a code review is completed, the ticket should be updated to indicate who performed the review and the outcome.

 ## Artifacts
 The following artifacts will be produced over the course of the year: